 |DN A695K||Supervised Experiential Learning - Medical Nutrition Therapy - Acute I||2|

 |DN A695L||Supervised Experiential Learning - Medical Nutrition Therapy - Acute II||1|

-A minimum of 39 credits is required for the Pre-RDN track.
+A minimum of 39 credits is required for the Pre-Professional track.

 Up to 9 semester credits from a graduate program accredited by the Accreditation Council for Education in Nutrition and Dietetics may be transferred to UAA and counted toward degree completion.